sst/sst/www/docs/constructs/StaticSite.about.md

 4. It'll load these as environment variables before running the start command.

 :::note
-`sst-env` only works if the app is located inside the SST app or inside one of its subdirectories.
+`sst-env` only works if the Vite app is located inside the SST app or inside one of its subdirectories.
 For example:

 ```
 /
   sst.json
-  react-app/
+  vite-app/
 ```
 :::

 ### Custom domains